Cathyhjj/crispy2/_posts/2017-06-04-running-your-first-simulation.md

 #### | 1.2 Running simulations and reading Quanty output files |

-1. After setting all the parameters, we can simply click the **Run** button to carry out the calculation.
+1.After setting all the parameters, we can simply click the **Run** button to carry out the calculation.
 When the calculation is done, the generated spectrum is automatically plotted in the left panel.
 By clicking the buttons on the plotting panel, one can change the plotting style/scale/colors.

 ![]({{ site.url }}/img/tutorial/crop_8.png)

 ![]({{ site.url }}/img/tutorial/crop_9.png)

-2. Drag up the bottom of the plotting, and the output file is printed for Quanty.
+2.Drag up the bottom of the plotting, and the output file is printed for Quanty.
 By looking at the output file, one can find the initial state Halmitonian and final state Halmitonian information.

 ![]({{ site.url }}/img/tutorial/crop_10.png)

 #### | 1.3 Save the spectra data and graph |

 1. By clicking the **'Save'** button, the generated spectra can be saved into images or .txt files so that the data can be further plotted by other softwares.

 ![]({{ site.url }}/img/tutorial/crop_12.png)

 #### | 1.4 Run multi-calculations and merge data |

-1. One of the greatest advantage of Crispy is the ability of running multiple calculations.
+1.One of the greatest advantage of Crispy is the ability of running multiple calculations.
 And this greatly facilitate playing around with different parameters.
 When we want to run another calculation, we can simply go back to parameter panels.
 For example, I selected another metal Ni(III).

 ![]({{ site.url }}/img/tutorial/crop_13.png)